Signal starts catching up to WhatsApp by adding custom wallpapers and animated stickers (APK Download)

 Signal is also adding a simple About section for users' profiles, a feature that's been available on WhatsApp and Telegram (and various other messengers) for years.
 You get to choose an emoji and type a short blurb about yourself that your contacts will see when they open your profile.
 You can save several of these and easily switch between them, essentially using them as make-shift statuses if you want.

-These features are available in Signal beta v5.3.1, which is slowly rolling out on the Play Store.
-You can get it by joining the official app beta and waiting for it to reach your device, or you could speed up the process and grab it manually from APK Mirror.
+These features are now available in Signal v5.3.7, which is slowly rolling out on the Play Store.
+You can speed up the process and grab it manually from APK Mirror.

 Comments